How to Use Specode to Quickly Launch a Health App

 9. Change Design

-Do branding after your core flows are stable—you’ll avoid rework.
+Do branding after your core flows are stable — you’ll avoid rework.

-Step 2 — Tweak theme: Adjust --primary, --background, --foreground, plus buttons and typography.
-Small variable changes ripple across the app.
+Adjust --primary, --background, and --foreground first, then refine buttons, inputs, and typography.
+Small variable changes ripple across the entire app.

 Prompts that work:

-• “Set primary to #007AFF, secondary #5856D6; keep neutral grays.”
+• “Set primary to #007AFF, secondary to #5856D6; keep neutral grays.”

 10. Launch